 June 10, 2020: Workshop concludes after breakfast.
 Disembark M/S Origo, domestic flight to Oslo, with connections home or elsewhere. *** there usually is an SAS flight at 2:40 AM on this day, it’s OK to take this flight.
 Or, you can take a later flight on the 10th, at approximately 2:40 PM.

 All meals during the workshop

 What’s Not Included?

-Your non-refundable deposit of $3,000 will hold your place on this workshop.
-Further non-refundable payment of $4,000 is due on December 31, 2016.
-Final non-refundable payment of $5,500 is due by March 31, 2017.
+Your non-refundable deposit of $4,000 will hold your place on this workshop.
+Further non-refundable payment of $4,000 is due on November 1, 2019.
+Final non-refundable balance payment is due by February 1, 2020.
+All payments are non-refundable and this is why we recommend comprehensive travel insuranceincluding trip cancelation.
 All of our other standard terms and conditions apply.
 While not expected, a standard clause with all voyages like this is that if fuel prices increase between now and our voyage more than anticipated, there is the possibility of a fuel surcharge.

 Need special payment arrangements for your deposit?
 No problem, just ask us.

 Small group, three pros, polar bears—what more could you ask for?
 If you've been thinking about this, don't delay—click the “Sign Me Up!“ button now and register, and we'll see you in Svalbard!
 Got questions?